github/game-off-2013/README.md

 RfC is a randomly generated action RPG.
 You play as a chubby archeologist who is tasked to retrieve three sacred artefacts from the pyramid of the legendary Pharaohs.

 Your way is blocked by stone chamber doors that can't be opened unless there is also a door on the other side.
-To access other chambers you must change the layout of the maze by moving the chamber's in vertical or horizontal direction.
+To access other chambers you must change the layout of the maze by moving the chambers in vertical or horizontal direction.

 But it's not as easy as it sounds!
 The pyramid is full of dangerous spiders, snakes and mummies!